Blu682/Bhargavi_Podili_Thesis_Code_Repo/README.md

 ## Chapter Index

-### Chapter 1: Literature Review

 ### Chapter 2: Seismic Zone Map for India Based on Cluster Analysis of Uniform Hazard Response Spectra
-This chapter corresponds to the methodology described in:
+This research work presented in this chapter is published and can be referenced at:

 **"Seismic Zone Map for India Based on Cluster Analysis of Uniform Hazard Response Spectra"**
 Google Scholar link: [View Publication](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=1C7dL7YAAAAJ&citation_for_view=1C7dL7YAAAAJ:WF5omc3nYNoC)

 ### Chapter 3: A Vertical-to-Horizontal Spectral Ratio Model for India
-This chapter corresponds to the methodology described in:
+This research work presented in this chapter is published and can be referenced at:

 **"A Vertical-to-Horizontal Spectral Ratio Model for India"**
 Google Scholar link: [View Publication](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=1C7dL7YAAAAJ&citation_for_view=1C7dL7YAAAAJ:IjCSPb-OGe4C)

 **Folder contents:**
-- `data/`: Provided in Appendix tables A1, A2 and A3 of thesis
+- `Model source data/`: Refer to Appendix tables A1, A2 and A3 of thesis
 - `code/`: MATLAB script `BSR_2022.m` for computing V/H spectral ratio given magnitude, distance, depth, and site class

 **To run the code:**